DS-100/sp22/syllabus.md

 Students taking Data C100/C200 come from a wide range of backgrounds.
 We hope to foster an inclusive and safe learning environment based on curiosity rather than competition.
 All members of the course community—the instructor, students, and GSIs—are expected to treat each other with courtesy and respect.
 Some of the responsibility for that lies with the staff, but a lot of it ultimately rests with you, the students.

+This section is inspired and adapted with permission from Dr. Sarah Chasins' [Fall 2021 CS 164 Syllabus](https://inst.eecs.berkeley.edu/~cs164/fa21/syllabus.html).

 ### Be Aware of Your Actions

 Sometimes, the little things add up to creating an unwelcoming culture to some students.
 For example, you and a friend may think you are sharing in a private joke about other races, genders, or cultures, but this can have adverse effects on classmates who overhear it.
 There is a great deal of research on something called “stereotype threat,” which finds simply reminding someone that they belong to a particular culture or share a particular identity (on whatever dimension) can interfere with their course performance.